Rural constable Jan Kelderman

 So Kelderman went on foot early one day via the ferry over the river Lek, to Maurik.

 During the long walk he had in mind several inhabitants of Maurik, which could be capable of theft, pass by, until he stuck to a certain name.
-Arriving in the village he went straight to his house and was received as an old friend.

 They drank a cup of coffee, collected memories, and even later the bottle came to the table.